 Get a consolidation loan to payoff the advances

-Through a consolidation loan, the daily debit payment is lowered and term extended.
+Through a consolidation loan for instance, the daily debit payment is lowered and term extended.

 Example of too many stacked cash advances: